ghlim22/softeer-wiki/missions/week07/Spring Batch.md

 A `JobExecution` refers to the technical concept of a single attempt to run a Job.

 A `Job` defines what a job is and how it is to be executed, and a `JobInstance` is a purely organizational object to group executions together, primarily to enable correct restart semantics.
 A `JobExecution`, however, is the primary storage mechanism for what actually happened during a run and contains many more properties that must be controlled and persisted, as the following table shows:

+#### Step
+A `Step` is a domain object that encapsulates an independent, sequential phase of a batch job.

+execution context:
+executions 간에 보존되어야 하는 데이터.
+The “property bag” containing any user data that needs to be persisted between executions.